 erformance

 Multi Core Support

 Active Cores Enables to change the number of CPU cores available to the operating system

-By default, the All Cores option is enabled.
+By default, the All Cores options are enabled.

 Intel SpeedStep

 Enable Intel SpeedStep Technology Enables the computer to dynamically adjust processor voltage and core frequency, decreasing average power consumption and heat production.

 By default, the option is enabled.

 C-States Control

-Enable C-State Control Enable or disable the CPU's ability to enter and exit low power states.
+Enable C-State Control Enable or disable additional processor sleep states.

 By default, the option is enabled.

 Intel Turbo Boost Technology

 Enable Intel Turbo Boost Technology Enable or disable Intel TurboBoost mode of the processor.

+By default, the option is enabled.

+Intel Hyper-Threading Technology

+Enable Intel Hyper-Threading Technology Enable or disable Hyper-Threading in the processor.

 By default, the option is enabled.